-The season of 1860 has not been a favorable one, as far as the weather was concerned; it was, indeed, peculiarly unfavorable for the triangulation in the upper part of the vallies of the Indus.
+The season of 1860 has not been a favorable one as far as the weather was concerned, it was indeed peculiarly unfavorable for the triangulation in the upper part of the valleys of the Indus.
 The late very heavy falls of snow in March were never thoroughly melted away.
-Before the triangulation party left, the whole of the smaller streams remained hard frozen during the day.

-The kyangs, and even the geese, ducks, and other waterfowl, all left the neighbourhood of the Chomoire lake as early as the end of August.
-It was so cold, that even at the end of July I crossed over some snow bridges in Ladak, that in ordinary seasons disappear before the end of June.

-The extremity of the Machaboy glacier projected further than usual into the Dras valley, and its extremity did not recede much till the end of the season.
-Bad weather set in early in September, and soon after all survey work was forcibly brought to an end.
+Before the triangulating party left, the whole of the smaller streams remained hard frozen during the day.
+The Kyangs and even the geese, ducks and other waterfowl all left the neighbourhood of the Chomoriri lake as early as the end of August.
+It was so cold that even at the end of July, I crossed over some snow bridges in Ladak that in ordinary seasons disappear before the end of June.
+The Mácháhoy glacier projected further than usual into the Dras valley, and its end did not melt back very much till the close of the season.
+Bad weather set in early in September and soon after all survey work was forcibly brought to an end.

-It is to be hoped that we have no more such seasons.
+It is to be hoped that we may have no more such seasons.
 With favorable weather I think we may succeed in carrying both the triangulation and topographical work up to the Chinese frontier.
-The triangulation may, possibly, advance a little further, even as matters now stand; and, if the present war with China results in friendly relations, extending to all the provinces of that empire, we may hope to see a large traffic spring up between Hindoostan and the eastern part of Central Asia.
+The triangulation may possibly advance a little further even as matters now stand.
+And if the present war with China results in friendly relations extending to all the provinces of that empire, we may hope to see a large traffic spring up between Hindustan and central Asia